gbaksa22/cis452/projects/project2/REAME.md

 4. **Release Resources**:
    - The semaphore values for all three resources are incremented (`+1`) after mixing is complete, making the utensils available for other bakers.

+### Baking with the Oven
+- Only one baker can use the oven at a time.
+- The oven must be acquired after mixing is completed.
+- Simulate "baking" by printing a message.

+1. **Acquire the Oven**:
+   - The `use_resource` function locks the oven semaphore so only one baker can use it at a time.

+2. **Simulate Baking**:
+   - Print a message to indicate the baker is "baking" the recipe.

+3. **Release the Oven**:
+   - The `release_resource` function unlocks the oven semaphore so it’s available for the next baker.